Pix4D/ntrip-catalog/README.md

 ### Country codes
 The RTCM protocol uses three-letter country codes [ISO_3166-1_alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3).

-Therefore when a country is identified in the NTRIP catalog, it is done using these codes.
+Therefore, when a country is identified in the NTRIP catalog, it is done using these codes.
 See that some NTRIP providers do use invalid codes in the stream information, like `GER` for Germany or `SUI` for Switzerland.
 If the code in the json is intended to match information from the stream, it should be identical, even if it is a invalid ISO_3166-1_alpha-3 code.

+## Contact information
+For questions and support please send an email to "ntrip-catalog (at) ntrip-catalog (dot) org".

 [^1]: Networked Transport of RTCM via Internet Protocol
 [^2]: Coordinate Reference System